 How Does a Truck Winch Work?

 A truck winch is versatile and supports a multitude of vehicles.
 You may have seen them on Jeeps or other off-road machines.
 All winches have a motor that’s equipped to operate the attached rope or cable.
 The cable might range anywhere from 40 – 150 feet long.
-The winch is shaped in a circle that allows your wire to wrap itself around the apparatus.
+The winch is shaped in a cylinder that allows your wire to wrap itself around the apparatus.
 There’s also a gear train and drum involved.
 The drum utilizes a spool which wraps the cable.

 The drum is turned by the motor.
 With this power, the cable wraps up around the drum.
 Older or cheaper winches had a manual crank instead of motor.
 With the more modern versions, human power isn’t needed to pull heavy objects.
+You can an electric winch or a hydraulic winch – both have pros and cons.

 Buying a Truck Winch – Things to Consider